 Even if the search is unlawful, the evidence may be admissible

 Magistrates can still allow unlawfully obtained evidence under s138 of the Evidence Act, however they must balance a number of competing factors including:

-Undoubtedly it was conceded that in the case of our client these factors were high.
+Undoubtedly it was conceded that in the case of the client these factors were high.

 Reasons the evidence was inadmissible